AnimosWorkshop/Sor-Vault/Sign of Remembrance/Martial Techniques/Fighter/Reel In.md

 - Success DC: Athletics (Strength), DC 10
 - Required Weapon: Hook

 You use your hook to reel in an opponent and expose them.
-The creature must succeed on a Resilience saving throw against your basic Athletics (Strength) DC or have the next attack roll made against them until the start of their next turn be made with a +3 bonus.
+Make a weapon attack with your hook as a quick action.
+As a light weapon, you may choose to use your action to attack according to the dual wielding rules.
+Any attacks you make against the hooked creature until the end of your turn have a +1 bonus to the damage rolls and the Lethal 1 trait.